 All talks may be recorded, transcribed and published on the internet for free, along with a recording of the slide deck, live-demo or other on-presenter-screen activity.

 We do this for the benefit of the larger Rust community and those who can’t make it to the conference.
-We hope you want to help out, but if you are uncomfortable in any way, let us know and we will find a different agreement, with no questions asked.
+We hope this is in our common interested, but if you are uncomfortable in any way, let us know and we will find a different agreement, with no questions asked.

 Finally, since you retain full ownership of your slides and recording, we’d like to ask you to make your materials and recording available under a creative commons or other open source license.